Chris Kaba: Armed officers step back from duties after Kaba murder charge

 The Met added it has a "significant firearms capability and we continue to have armed officers deployed in communities across London as well as at other sites including Parliament, diplomatic premises, airports".

-The force's statement comes after Met Commissioner Sir Mark Rowley and senior officers have been meeting with firearms officers following the CPS decision to charge the officer.
+The statement comes after Met Commissioner Sir Mark Rowley and senior officers have been meeting with firearms officers following the CPS decision to charge the officer.

 Sir Mark said on Friday many firearms officers are "understandably anxious" and were "reflecting on the potential price of such weighty responsibilities".